Multilevel ensemble Kalman filtering for spatio-temporal processes: Additional proofs for completeness

-{\bf Acknowledgements } Research reported in this publication received support from the KAUST CRG4 Award Ref:2584.
-HH was also supported by Norges Forskningsr{\aa}d, research project 214495 LIQCRY.
-KJHL was additionally supported by an ORNL LDRD Strategic Hire grant.
+{\bf Acknowledgements } Research reported in this publication received support from the Alexander von Humboldt Foundation, KAUST CRG4 Award Ref:2584.
+HH acknowledges support by RWTH Aachen University and by Norges Forskningsr{\aa}d, research project 214495 LIQCRY.
+RT is a member of the KAUST SRI Center for Uncertainty Quantification in Computational Science and Engineering.
+KJHL was a staff scientist in the Computer Science and Mathematics Division at Oak Ridge National Laboratory (ORNL) while much of this research was done and was additionally supported by ORNL Laboratory Directed Research and Development Strategic Hire and Seed grants.
+KJHL additionally acknowledges the support of the School of Mathematics at the University of Manchester.